 Gartner has won awards for planning, historic preservation, special events, new media development from the Missouri Downtown Association and the Missouri Department of Economic Development.
 Her work in both downtown leadership and branding and marketing has been recognized by the International Downtown Association.
 Gartner was named Downtown Director of the Year by the Missouri Downtown Association and was recently named one of the Ten Most Influential Women in Columbia by the Columbia Business Times.

 For several years, Gartner served as President of the Missouri Downtown Association, a statewide organization dedicated to promoting historic preservation and economic development in downtowns.
 This organization was involved in educating state legislators on a number of key downtown issues including the economic and cultural value of the state’s Historic Preservation Tax Credit, the importance of passing the Missouri Downtown Economic Stimulus Act, and key changes to state laws affecting alcohol sales in downtowns and tax collection within Community Improvement Districts.
 She was then selected for the Board of Directors of the International Downtown Association and served on their Research Committee and helped draft their Top Issues Council Report on Pedestrian Improvements.
-Gartner was recently named to the board of PedNet, a non-profit organization that promotes active transportation through advocacy and educational programming.
+Gartner was recently named to the board of Local Motion, a non-profit organization that promotes active transportation through advocacy and educational programming.

 During her time with The District, Gartner successfully shepherded in a new Community Improvement District, taking members from brainstorming to planning to implementation.
 Member planning forums began in 2008 and a CID was unanimously supported by Council in February of 2011.
 This process lead to the consolidation of two, independently operating organizations and the total recasting of the mission of The District.
 Throughout this process, Gartner was instrumental in the passage of not one but two new downtown assessments, despite the recession.
 The CID property assessment passed with overwhelming support (71% assessed value and 58% per capita) and a new CID sales tax passed with 63% of the vote.
 As a result, revenues have increased by over 350%, finally allowing the organization to accomplish some key District improvement projects.

-As Director of Communications and Public Relations for the University of Missouri Health System, Gartner developed and implemented a 6 month plan that transformed a sluggish social media presence into a powerhouse, increasing Twitter impressions by 324%, Facebook impressions by 33%, and impressions across all platforms by 67%—while also creating a new presence for the organization on Instagram, Pinterest, and Vine.
+As Director of Communications and Public Relations for the University of Missouri Health System, Gartner developed and implemented a 6 month plan that transformed a sluggish social media presence into a powerhouse, increasing Twitter impressions by 324%, Facebook impressions by 33%, and impressions across all platforms by 67%—while also creating a new presence for the organization on Instagram, Pinterest, and other platforms.

 In 2015, Gartner became the executive director of the newly established Loop Community Improvement District.
 A key retail corridor in the 1960’s, this area had been neglected for decades until a core group of business and property owners came together to form a CID and work towards enhancing the corridor.
 Confidence in the area is already increasing with property values rising 12% in one year and retail sales coming in above estimates by 50%.
 She immediately helped develop and implement the Loop Corridor Plan focused on beautification elements, public spaces, and traffic calming—all with the goal of creating a multi-model corridor through midtown.
 The Loop was recently one of six communities in the nation to receive a federal grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
+A year later, they were one of five communities to be selected as an Etsy Maker City.
+These grants lead to the opening of the CoMo Cooks Shared Kitchen, operated by The Loop CID as a way to lower barriers to entry for cooks and small-batch producers, as well as two other independent shared spaces on the street–a makerspace and a digital media studio.
+Gartner recently partnered with two other local organizations, the Root Cellar and the Greenbelt Land Trust of Mid-Missouri on a $588,000 USDA grant designed to help local growers produce value-added products by providing them with kitchen space, a distribution network, and pop-up retail options.